Sofya2003/ULID-with-sequence/README.md

 ## Implementation
 The binary format has not been implemented.
 The implemented string format is great for PostgreSQL and MySQL and satisfactory for Oracle.

-Cryptographically secure GoLang crypto/rand module is used to generate random part.
+Cryptographically secure Python Secrets module is used to generate random part instead of old Python Random module.
 ## Usage
-fmt.Printeln(<-channel)
+next(ulid)
+## Test
+benchmark()

 The performance is about 5000 ULIDs per second on ordinary PC.
 ## Prior Art